davidesantangelo/api.rss/README.md

 ## Feeds

-FEEDS RSS (originally RDF Site Summary; later, two competing approaches emerged, which used the backronyms Rich Site Summary and Really Simple Syndication respectively) is a type of web feed which allows users and applications to access updates to online content in a standardized, computer-readable format.
+*RSS is a type of web feed which allows users and applications to access updates to online content in a standardized, computer-readable format* — [RSS Wiki](https://en.wikipedia.org/wiki/RSS).

 #### INDEX FEEDS